getify/Functional-Light-JS/ch4.md

 This works because the `words(..)` utility, for value-type safety sake, first coerces its input to a string using `String(..)`.
 So the array that `unique(..)` returns -- now the input to `words(..)` -- becomes the string `"H,o,w, ,a,r,e,y,u,n,?"`, and then the rest of the behavior in `words(..)` processes that string into the `chars` array.

-Admittedly, this is a slightly contrived example.
+Admittedly, this is a contrived example.
 But the point is that function compositions are not always unidirectional.
 Sometimes we put the gray brick on top of the blue brick, and sometimes we put the blue brick on top.

 The candy factory better be careful if they try to feed the wrapped candies into the machine that mixes and cools the chocolate!